Wildlife Wildlife & Community Conservation in Tanzania

 • Experience conservation where the bush meets the beach

-Why join the Kisampa conservation project?
+Why join this conservation project?

+Activities depend on seasonal priorities.
+For example, you may assist with wildlife monitoring and camera trap work, uploading wildlife data to research and conservation platforms, identifying species and animal behaviour, environmental education in local schools, supporting patrols and conservation efforts, and camp and trail maintenance.
 Throughout your placement, you work alongside experienced rangers who provide guidance and training.
 No prior conservation experience is required — only motivation, adaptability, and a strong interest in working outdoors.
 This makes the programme suitable for first-time volunteers, gap year students, and those looking to gain practical conservation experience in Tanzania.

-Where is Kisampa Conservancy located?
+Where is the conservancy located?

 Fun Outings and Activities

+In addition to your conservation work, weekends provide time to relax and explore the surrounding region.
+You can visit Saadani National Park, take boat trips along the Wami River, or spend time in Matipwili village, experiencing daily life and community interaction.
 Many volunteers also extend their stay to explore other safari destinations or travel to Zanzibar Island.
-As a result, the Kisampa conservation volunteer programme combines conservation, culture, and travel in one experience.
+As a result, the programme combines conservation, culture, and travel in one experience.

 Volunteers stay in a traditional off-grid eco bush camp, built from natural materials and designed to blend into the landscape.
 Accommodation is simple yet comfortable and offers an authentic safari-style atmosphere without mass tourism.
+Shared meals are provided daily, and airport transfers from Dar es Salaam are arranged as part of the programme.
+This allows you to focus fully on your experience from arrival onward.
+Living here means embracing simplicity, community, and a direct connection to Tanzania’s coastal wilderness.

 FAQ – Kisampa Conservation Volunteer Program

-The Kisampa Conservation volunteer program is best suited for travellers looking for an authentic, off-the-grid conservation experience in Tanzania.
+This program is best suited for travellers looking for an authentic, off-the-grid conservation experience in Tanzania.
 This placement attracts gap-year travellers, students, and professionals looking for meaningful field experience rather than a traditional wildlife tourism experience.

-The Kisampa Conservation volunteer program is a practical, field-based placement.
+This project is a practical, field-based placement.
 Volunteers actively participate in ongoing conservation and restoration activities alongside local rangers and community members.
 Because priorities and work activities change seasonally, flexibility and a proactive attitude are very important.

-The Kisampa Conservation volunteer program takes place inside a community-run conservation reserve where wildlife protection, ecosystem restoration, and local livelihoods are closely connected.
+This Conservation volunteer program takes place inside a community-run conservation reserve where wildlife protection, ecosystem restoration, and local livelihoods are closely connected.
 Volunteers support long-term environmental recovery while working alongside rangers and members of the Matipwili community.
 As a result, the experience focuses on conservation as a shared responsibility between people and nature.

 Yes.
-The Kisampa Conservation volunteer program offers practical exposure to ecosystem restoration, sustainable land management, and community-based conservation.
+The Tanzania Conservation volunteer program offers practical exposure to ecosystem restoration, sustainable land management, and community-based conservation.
 For this reason, the placement can be a valuable learning experience for students or professionals interested in zoology, nature and environmental studies, conservation, sustainability, or development-related fields.